-Last fall, I took an ATV ride along the trails that wind through the beautiful Great North Woods of New Hampshire and Vermont with Corrine Rober of Bear Rock Adventures.
-Corrinne knows the extensive trail system intimately, as her company rents ATVs and snowmobiles in the Great North Woods.
-For this particular ride, she suggested a trip to April’s Maple in Canaan, Vermont, on the western side of the Connecticut River.
-The route would take us along the Rail Trail through Colebrook & Stewartstown and the Commerce Trail in Canaan, Vermont.
+Last 2018, I took an ATV ride along the trails that wind through northern New Hampshire and Vermont with Corrine Rober of Bear Rock Adventures.
+Corrine knows the extensive trail system intimately, as her company rents ATVs and snowmobiles in New Hampshire’s Great North Woods region.
+For this particular ride, she suggested a trip to April’s Maple in Canaan, Vermont, on the western side of the Connecticut River (Note: ATV riders must possess a Vermont registration if entering from New Hampshire).

 We left Bear Rock’s headquarters in a Polaris side-by-side and made our way along backcountry trails, stopping at several scenic outlooks, before running alongside the Connecticut River for several miles until we reached West Stewartstown.
 A quick ride along Main Street took us over the river and into Canaan, Vermont, where we hooked up with the ATV trail again.
 Another 30 minutes of scrambling up and down steep, rocky slopes and winding through dark forest brought us to the home of April’s Maple.